mavlink/mavlink-devguide/en/mavgen_python/index.md

 > MAVLink includes the [Pymavlink](https://github.com/ArduPilot/pymavlink) repository as a submodule.
 > While you can work with that project directly, this documentation explains how to work with _pymavlink_ _**using the MAVLink project**_.

+> [!TIP]
-> **Tip** If you are writing a MAVLink application to communicate with an autopilot you may prefer to use a higher level library like [MAVSDK-Python](https://github.com/mavlink/MAVSDK-Python#mavsdk-python) or [DroneKit-Python](http://python.dronekit.io/).
+> If you are writing a MAVLink application to communicate with an autopilot you may prefer to use a higher level library like [MAVSDK-Python](https://github.com/mavlink/MAVSDK-Python#mavsdk-python) or [DroneKit-Python](http://python.dronekit.io/).
 > These implement a number of [MAVLink microservices](../about/overview.md).

 ## Getting the Python MAVLink Libraries